 LOGP=VILLAR and LOGP=GHOSE respectively.

 An example Spartan file shows some of these logP examples on a broad range of simple molecules.
-While one can argue over which of these calculations is most precise or efficient, the noise in all these methods is typically better than the uncertainity in using LogP to predict common properties like blood/brain barriers.
+While one can argue over which of these calculations is most precise or efficient, the noise in all these methods is typically smaller than the uncertainty in using LogP to predict common properties like blood/brain barriers.

 Spartan includes a number of ways to examine solvation.